Ayurvedic Treatment of Ascites - Ascites Causes, Symptoms & Diagnosis

-- Generally, ascites is divided into 2 types on the basis of the amount of protein present in the fluid i.e., transudative and exudative.
+- Generally, ascites is divided into 2 types on the basis of the amount of protein present in the fluid i.e., Transudative Ascites and Exudative Ascites.
 Another classification has been derived on the basis of amount of albumin in the ascitic fluid compared to albumin measured in the blood [serum albumin].
-It’s name is Serum Ascites Albumin Gradient or SAAG.
+It's name is Serum Ascites Albumin Gradient or SAAG.

 - Ascites which is related to portal hypertension (cirrhosis, congestive heart failure, Budd-Chiari) is generally greater than 1.1 while the Ascites caused by other reasons (malignant, pancreatitis) is lower than 1.1.

 Liver cirrhosis or advanced liver disease is the most common cause of Ascites.
 Portal hypertension (increased pressure in the liver blood flow to the liver) is the main contributor to ascites but the exact mechanism behind this is not completely understood.
 The rise in portal blood pressure with decrease in albumin (a protein that is carried in the blood) may be the culprit for the formation of pressure gradient resulting in abdominal ascites.
 Salt and water retention is the other factor that may contribute to ascites.
 This further signals the kidneys to reabsorb more water as well as salt to compensate for the lost volume.
 Congestive heart failure, advanced kidney failure due to generalized fluid retention in the body are some other causes of ascites which are related to raised pressure gradient.